 ‘person with a disability’ means a person who has a physical, intellectual, neurological, or sensory impairment and requires an accessible format copy in order to access and use a work;’’;

 (h) by the insertion after the definition of ‘‘sound recording’’ of the following definitions:

+“teaching” means teaching, scholarship or education at all levels – in educational institutions and universities, municipal and State schools, and private schools as well as any educational programmes, adult or otherwise, approved and/ or recognised by the Department of Education.
+Education outside these institutions, for instance general teaching available to the public but not included in the above categories, should be excluded.

 ‘‘ ‘technologically protected work’ means a work that is protected by a technological protection measure;